cyrillef/Maya-PyQt-Scripts/README.md

 https://around-the-corner.typepad.com/adn/2019/01/how-to-build-pyqt5-for-autodesk-maya-2019.html

+Thanks to Temujin2887 suggested that --no-designer-plugin could be removed since Maya 2018.
+If you need the QtDesigner plugin, please modify pyqt script file and remove this flag.

 ## Maya 2018
 Maya 2018 includes most of the tools we need to build PyQt without the need of compiling Qt source & tools - so there is no need to rebuild Qt for Maya 2018